 - Not share with their family members and caregivers the full extent of their experiences.

 Providers should design services and supports to meet survivors’ needs.
-Answering questions, waiting in line or seeing food go to waste may re-traumatize survivors.
+Actions and activities that can seem commonplace, such as answering medical questions or waiting in line, may be a catalyst and re-traumatize survivors.
 By adopting specialized approaches, different providers can connect the survivor to appropriate services and reduce the risk of re-traumatization.

 For more information, call 800-252-9240 or email Holocaust-Survivor@hhsc.state.tx.us.